Yes (band): 1974–1980: Relayer, Going for the One, Tormato and the Paris sessions

 Several musicians were approached to replace Wakeman, including Vangelis Papathanassiou, Eddie Jobson of Roxy Music and former Atlantis/Cat Stevens keyboardist Jean Roussel.
 Howe says he also asked Keith Emerson, who did not want to leave Emerson, Lake & Palmer.
 Yes ultimately chose Swiss keyboardist Patrick Moraz of Refugee, who arrived in August 1974 during the recording sessions for Relayer, which took place at Squire's home in Virginia Water, Surrey.
 Released in November that year, Relayer showcased a jazz fusion-influenced direction the band were pursuing.
 The album features the 22-minute track titled "The Gates of Delirium", which highlights a battle initially inspired by War and Peace by Leo Tolstoy.
 Its closing section, "Soon", was subsequently released as a single.
 The album reached No. 4 in the UK and No. 5 in the US Yes embarked on their 1974–1975 tour to support Relayer.
 The compilation album Yesterdays, released in 1975, contained tracks from Yes's first two albums, the B-side track from their "Sweet Dreams" single from 1970 titled "Dear Father", and the original ten-minute version of their cover of "America".

 Between 1975 and 1976, each member of the band released a solo album.
 Their subsequent 1976 tour of North America with Peter Frampton featured some of the band's most-attended shows.
 The show of 12 June, also supported by Gary Wright and Pousette-Dart Band at John F. Kennedy Stadium in Philadelphia, attracted over 100,000 people.
+Roger Dean's brother Martyn was the main designer behind the tour's "Crab Nebula" stage set, while Roger and fabric designer Felicity Youette provided the backgrounds.

 Yes in concert in August 1977.
 From left to right: Steve Howe, Alan White (behind the drums), Jon Anderson, Chris Squire and Rick Wakeman.

-Roger Dean's brother Martyn was the main designer behind the tour's "Crab Nebula" stage set, while Roger and fabric designer Felicity Youette provided the backgrounds.

 In late 1976, the band travelled to Switzerland and started recording for their album Going for the One at Mountain Studios, Montreux.
 It was then that Anderson sent early versions of "Going for the One" and "Wonderous Stories" to Wakeman, who felt he could contribute to such material better than the band's past releases.
 Moraz was let go, after Wakeman was booked initially on a session musician basis, before being convinced by Squire to re-join the band full time.
 Upon its release in July 1977, Going for the One topped the UK album charts for two weeks and reached number 8 in the US "Wonderous Stories" and "Going for the One" were released as singles in the UK and reached numbers 7 and 25, respectively.
 Although the album's cover was designed by Hipgnosis, it still features their Roger Dean "bubble" logotype.
 The band's 1977 tour spanned across six months.